 The Designer Outlet Cotswolds will create one of the most accessible retail and leisure destinations in the UK.
 As well as the nearby M5 motorway, the site fronts the A46 trunk road which links to the M42.
-More than 21 million vehicles pass the site each year and the development is within walking distance of the Ashchurch-for-Tewkesbury railway station which serves the Bristol to Birmingham main line.
+The development is within walking distance of the Ashchurch-for-Tewkesbury railway station which serves the Bristol to Birmingham main line.

 Additionally, more than 9.8 million people live within a 90 minutes’ drive and the Cotswolds Area of Outstanding Natural Beauty (AONB) attracts over 23 million visitors annually.
-Infrastructure works to open up the site for development are due to commence in Autumn 2020 with the garden centre and outlet village planned to open in Autumn 2022.
+Infrastructure works to open up the site for development are due to commence in Autumn 2020.